Mojo-Numerics-and-Algorithms-group/NuMojo/docs/readthedocs/docs/autodocs/core/ndshape.md

 ```
 Summary

-Return a string of the shape of the array described by arrayshape.
+Return a string of the shape of the array.

 Args: